dimanikulin/dimanikulin/AIForSWArchitects_en.md

 | 5 | Assitance, round 2 | 30 mins  | |
 | 6 | Input doc prepation, round 3 | 30 + 15 | |
 | 7 | Assitance, round 3 | 15 | |

+# Observations

+At each step it suggested to clarify current step response or go to next step.

+Still in development state.
+So you might need to align your input before next assistance round.
+Also the outputs for different sessions might be different even for the same input
+Cause the [Assistance model](https://chatgpt.com/g/g-J6uBbvDrm-solutions-architect-assistent) has been updating (in dev state) I have had to update my business case description and assitance output in progress of assitance.

+TBD iterative process.

+Can make mistakes as all AI and human.
+So you need to review the output.

 <img src="./Images/TBD.jpg" alt="TBD" />